unicitynetwork/aggregator-subscription/README.md

 % export SHARD_CONFIG_URI="file:///etc/aggregator/config/shardConfiguration.json" && docker compose up -d
 ```

+### Retrieving the current shard configuration

+The current shard configuration can be retrieved via a public endpoint at `/config/shards`.
+This endpoint requires no authentication and returns the configuration as JSON.
+For example, on a local development machine: http://localhost:8080/config/shards.

 ## Configuration settings

 The command line parameter `--help` prints out various configuration options.